Home > Hub article > All Kinds Of Everything Parent Notes

 - They will be deemed to have a LCW or LCWRA

-If the yp has a LCW or LCWRA then their course is not incompatible with work requirements because they won’t have any work requirements – or if they do they will be manageable around their course.
+If the young person has a LCW or LCWRA then their course is not incompatible with work requirements because they won’t have any work requirements – or if they do they will be manageable around their course.

 A student planning on continuing in education after school would have to establish a LCW before they started the course: